Fabien Gabel

 Fabien Gabel (born 10 September 1975) is a French conductor.

 Biography

 As a youth, Gabel began trumpet studies at age 6.
 He continued his music education at the Conservatoire National Supérieur de Musique de Paris, where he won a first prize in 1996, and at the Hochschule für Musik Karlsruhe.
 His interest in conducting began in his mid-20's.
 Gabel won the Donatella Flick Conducting Competition in November 2004, and subsequently served as an assistant conductor with the London Symphony Orchestra as a result of this award.

 Gabel was music director of the Orchestre Symphonique de Québec from 2012 to 2021.
-Gabel served as music director of the Orchestre Français des Jeunes, initially for the period from 2017 to 2018, and subsequently continuing through 2021.
+Gabel served as music director of the Orchestre Français des Jeunes, initially for the period from 2017 to 2018, and subsequently continuing through 2020.
+In 2019, Gabel first guest-conducted the Tonkünstler Orchestra.
+In June 2023, the Tonkünstler Orchestra announced the appointment of Gabel as its next principal conductor, effective with the 2025-2026 season, with an initial contract of four years.